Start to Finish Relationship in Project Management

 Over To You

 SF is not a very difficult concept to understand.
-But it is somewhat confusing because of the FS.
+But sometimes it is confused with FS.
 After reading this article, do you still have a question(s)?

-Do you think it is useful in real projects?
-Or, have you ever used it in you project(s)?
+Do you think this is useful in real projects?
+Have you ever used it in you project(s)?

 Please leave a comment.